-Caroline Vickers, Faculty Director of Graduate Studies, Professor of English

-The Office of Graduate Studies is committed to fostering a graduate education culture welcoming to all and supportive of your pursuit of academic excellence and social responsibility.
-We invite you to peruse this handbook, explore our website, and attend the Graduate Student Orientation on August 15, and Graduate Education Week at the end of September as well as other workshops and events on campus.
+Caroline Vickers, Faculty Director of Graduate Studies, Professor of English to all and supportive of your pursuit of academic excellence and social responsibility.
+We invite you to peruse this handbook, explore our website, and attend the Graduate Student Orientation on August 14, and Graduate Education Week taking place the week of September 20th as well as other workshops and events on campus.